 How We Started

 The Graduate Writing Center is an initiative of the Graduate Students Association, funded by a GSA fee referendum, managed by Student Affairs, and overseen by the Graduate Writing Center Oversight Committee.
-Click here for more information.
+For more information visit, About Us.

 GWC Writing Consultants

 Our consultants come from a variety of fields and are trained to work with graduate students from all disciplines.
 Graduate students may find it helpful to meet with the writing consultants closest to their fields, but this is not required.
 Our consultants do not proofread/edit; they work interactively with graduate students to improve their writing skills.
 All of our writing consultants have been trained to work with ESL students.
-Click here for graduate writing consultant bios.
+Visit Consultants for their bios.

 GWC Consulting Philosophy

 In appointments graduate students may work on almost any kind of writing related to their academic work and professional development.
 Graduate students should come prepared to prioritize what parts of a document they will focus on, especially for longer texts.
 Our consulting philosophy outlines how our writing consultants work with graduate students.
-Click here to read our consulting philosophy.
+Read more about our philosophy.

 Please visit the policies web page for more information about Graduate Writing Center policies on appointments and usage.

 The Graduate Writing Center offers a variety of workshops on both general writing issues and specialized topics, such as dissertation and thesis writing.
 We hold targeted writing workshops for graduate students in the areas of Humanities & Arts, Social Sciences, and Sciences & Engineering.
 We also publicize research workshops being offered by the UCLA libraries.
-For more information about our workshops, click here.
+For more information visit, Workshops.
 The GWC can, resources permitting, make workshop presentations in a graduate courses if the workshop's content has already been developed and a qualified presenter is available at the requested time.

 Master's Thesis Writing Groups Program

 The Graduate Writing Center offers a program to graduate students writing master's theses and doctoral qualifying papers in the humanities and social sciences.
 The program combines workshops and one-on-one writing appointments.
-For more information, click here.
+For more information visit, Master's Thesis Writing Program.